Barty wins drought-breaking Australian Open women’s title

 ”Very lucky to be able to give her a hug in some of the biggest moments in my life,” Barty said. ”To be able to experience that together on such a big occasion, on such a beautiful court, and in a tournament that means so much to both of us – it was really nice to have her there just as someone to lean on when I wasn’t really sure what to do.”

-O’Neil was involved in the night, too, bringing the trophy into the stadium.
+O’Neil was involved in the night, too, ushering the trophy into the stadium.

 Barty had only conceded one service game through six matches leading into the final.